POV-Ray/povray/unix/README.md

 and does a few other things usually performed by our developers prior to releasing a source package.

+Should you run into problems, please consult `unix/install.txt` for more in-depth installation mojo.

 NB if you have improvements to the below instructions, please add a comment to issue #1, or (if you are working in a branch) send us a pull request.